genmcp/grpc-demo/002_genmcp_grpc/README.md

   -o mcpfile.yaml
 ```

-This command reads the swagger file from the proxy directory, sets the base URL for the API calls, and generates the `mcpfile.yaml` in the current directory.
-You can then customize the generated file to improve tool descriptions, add examples, or change which endpoints are exposed.
+This command reads the swagger file, sets the base URL for the API calls, and generates the `mcpfile.yaml`.
+You can then customize this file to improve tool descriptions, add examples, or change which endpoints are exposed.

 ### 2. Run the MCP Server